John Lennon 101: Let's Experiment! (1968-1969)

-Lost, in love, and unburdened by the demands of his oppressive fame, Lennon joins his newfound soul mate on two unusual releases.
+Lost, in love, and unburdened by the demands of his oppressive fame, John Lennon joined his newfound soul mate on two experimental albums.

 Lennon must have known his first release without the "McCartney" following his name would be scrutinized beyond all reason, so he shrouds artistic expression in experimentation as a defense.
 Oh, he reveals himself all right, and so does Ono; after the fact, he joked that the real reason people found the famous nude album cover offensive was because the gangly pair weren't more attractive.
 As for the music, well… that's the problem.
 Most of it really isn't music.

 Slowed-down gobbledygook?
 Extended silence for silence's sake?
 Wordless screeching?
 I'll be cliché and say I prefer his earlier work.
 With no individual tracks, just one continuous challenge per album side, Unfinished Music Vol. 1: Two Virgins goes full force with its anti-rock stance, like "Revolution 9" spread over 40 minutes.
 This is Lennon and Ono's sly checkmate: Two Virgins is so diffusive and off-putting, yet intentionally so, that even mild praise sounds hyperbolic, while harsh criticism feels predictable and obvious.
 And so after listening again and again to the shrieks, samples and shivers of this first Unfinished Music, the only fair rating splits it down the middle.
 Lennon had awed us before, but now he was set on confusion.